ctolon/PythonInterfaceDemo/README.md

 MC signals, analysis cuts and histograms, which are configuration variables for analysis are kept in JSON files.
 This is for transaction management and autocompletion suggestion in Python CLI.

-* Database Contains configuration variables for MCSignals, Analysis Cuts and Histograms based on O2Physics [`Database`](https://github.com/ctolon/PythonInterfaceDemo/tree/main/AllWorkFlows/Database)
+* Database Contains configuration variables for MCSignals, Analysis Cuts, Histograms and Event Mixing Selections based on O2Physics PWG-DQ.
+[`Database`](https://github.com/ctolon/PythonInterfaceDemo/tree/main/AllWorkFlows/Database)

 * JSON Database List in Table